We're giving you the chance to win back the value of your meal - every time you dine this month!

 aerial view of indian breads, curries, and tikka

 What: Taking inspiration from the vibrant streets of India and the bustling street markets for which it is known, Indian Tiffin Room is a haven for authentic dosa, chaat and puri.
-Tiffin is a word for a light meal, but there’s no concern that anyone will go hungry at this stylish city centre restaurant.
+Tiffin is a word for a light meal, but there’s no chance that anyone will go hungry at this stylish city centre restaurant.
 You’ll also find a vegetarian menu and some fan favourites, like a mild dal makhani and butter chicken, so you can guarantee any spice-phobic guests will be well taken care of.

 Where: 130 Duke Street, L1 5AG

-Book Now: Indian Tiffin Room Liverpool
+Book now: Indian Tiffin Room Liverpool

 Akshaya